-Kim P. Huynh research is a Principal Researcher in the Currency Department at the Bank of Canada.
+Kim P. Huynh research is a Senior Research Adviser in the Currency Department at the Bank of Canada.
 His research interests include industrial economics and applied econometrics.
 Kim P. Huynh received his PhD in economics from Queen’s University.

 The Bank of Canada’s 2013 Methods-of-Payment Survey indicates that the share of cash in the overall number of retail transactions has continued to decrease, mainly because of increased use of contactless credit cards.
 The share of cash in the total value of retail transactions was virtually unchanged from 2009 to 2013.
 In particular, the value share of cash transactions above $50 increased.
 Automated banking machines (ABMs), still the major source of cash for Canadians, were used less often in 2013 than in 2009.
 Cash use in Canada is broadly similar to that in Australia and the United States.

 We exploit the panel dimension of the Canadian Financial Monitor (CFM) data to estimate the impact of retail payment innovations on cash usage.
 We estimate a semiparametric panel data model that accounts for unobserved heterogeneity and allows for general forms of non-random attrition.